spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 The top of the `HealthPickupServerBehaviour` class has a `[Require]` statement for `HealthComponent.Requireable.CommandRequestSender` which, appropriately enough, is necessary for sending commands that are defined in the `Health` component.
 Even though the `Health` component belongs to the `Player` entity, and this script is on the `HealthPickup` entity, this statement is still required.

-Command request sender objects are automatically generated for you during code generation, based on your schema, and it provides a 'send' function for each of the component's commands.
+Command request sender objects are automatically generated for you during code generation, based on your schema, and it provides a "send" function for each of the component's commands.
 Just by defining your commands in schema and running code generation all of these helper classes are generated ready for you to use.

 The code snippet calls `SendModifyHealthRequest`, specifies the entity id of the recipient entity (in this case the player entity), and constructs a `HealthModifier` object with the appropriate data.
 In our case the amount of health we wish to grant is based on the `HealthPickup` entity's `HealthValue` property, so we retrieve the value from `healthPickupWriter.Data.HealthValue`.

-The `ModifyHealth` command is already used by the FPS Template project for applying damage as part of the shooting game mechanics.
+The `ModifyHealth` command is already used by the FPS starter project for applying damage as part of the shooting game mechanics.
 As this is the case we don't need to write any _additional_ logic for applying the health increase.

 <%(#Expandable title="How are clients prevented from sending health-giving commands?")%>blah<%(/Expandable)%>